levantAJ/Videos/README.md

 ### Project Structure:
 - ViewModule: Every module contains View, ViewModel & anything relates for front end.
-  - Component: is view what they will be share between multiple screen
+  - Component: Is view what they will be share between multiple screen
   - View: Represent for a screen
 - Resource: Can contains Images, Sounds, Layout config file, etc.
 - Storyboard: Put all storyboards at here.